LightGive/Text-VFXEffect/README.md

 # Text-VFXEffect
 ![my image](Sample.gif)

-Enter a short text in the input field and the content will be displayed in VFXEffect.
+Enter a short text in the input field and the content will be displayed in VFXEffect!

 ## Version
 Unity 2019.3.12f